 You must achieve a score of 76 (out of 100) or better to demonstrate your readiness for MTH 141, or 61/100 for MTH 121 and 131.
 If you don’t reach this score when you take the assessment for the first time you will be have two more attempts at the Assessment to allow you to improve your score.

 Beside the assessment, ALEKS has built-in Prep and Learning Modules that you can use to refresh your knowledge on forgotten topics.
 After you take the assessment for the first time, ALEKS will suggest which modules you should work on to improve your score.
 We encourage you to spend time in the Prep and Learning Modules, even if you achieve the desired assessment score, because time spent in ALEKS will ultimately lead to better preparation and improved grades.

 It is important that you take the Placement Assessment seriously and give it an honest effort so that it truly reflects your current level of knowledge and math preparedness.
 There is no benefit to cheating on the Placement Assessment – the only result will be that you enroll in a class that you are not prepared for and set yourself up for a likely failure.
-Therefore, while taking the Placement Assessment, you should work on your own, without consulting any outside sources for help (friends/family, internet searches, textbooks, notes, etc.).
+Therefore, while taking the Placement Assessment, you must work on your own, without consulting any outside sources for help (friends/family, internet searches, textbooks, notes, etc.).
 UB's academic integrity policy applies to the ALEKS Assessment.
+To ensure the integrity of the assessment, as of 7/25/19, you will use a "locked-down" browser (instructions on how to download it will be supplied when you log in), and you'll be monitored while you take the assessment via your webcam.
+You will be asked to verify your identity into the webcam by presenting a valid ID.
+You must stay in view of the webcam for the duration of the assessment, and your score will be invalidated if you access any unauthorized resource (calculator, technology, books, notes, another person).
+To preserve your privacy, please make sure there's nothing in the field of view of your webcam that you don't want video-recorded.